The storm has brought torrential rain and powerful winds to the UK since Wednesday

-Storm Babet: Flood warning issued for Hunsworth Beck at Oakenshaw, road closures in Mirfield due to rising River Calder and fallen tree in Dewsbury
+Storm Babet: Flood warning issued for Hunsworth Beck at Oakenshaw, road closures in Mirfield due to rising River Calder, fallen tree in Dewsbury and all football matches on Kirklees Council pitches cancelled this weekend

-The warning was issued at 6am this morning (Friday) for people living on Cleckheaton Road, Dealburn Road, Walker Road, New Brighton Road and Lower Woodlands.
+The Government flood warning in Oakenshaw was issued at 6am this morning (Friday) for people living on Cleckheaton Road, Dealburn Road, Walker Road, New Brighton Road and Lower Woodlands due to the “rapidly rising” river levels on the Hunsworth Beck.

 The storm has brought torrential rain and powerful winds to the UK since Wednesday, with further persistent and locally heavy rainfall forecast throughout today and through into the weekend.